 Whose place is this?
 That’s the question.

-Where does your ground start and mine begin?
+Where does your ground stop and mine begin?

 The dirt under the beans—that’s ours.
 As are the actual beans.
-We just ate the last bagful in the freezer, from last summer.
+We just ate the last bagful in the freezer from last summer.
 I don’t mean we ate sitting in the freezer.
 Shortly the itty bitty blooms popping from this summer’s plants will send out little fetal tails, each sheltering its own fetuses, and in just days the tails will burgeon almost to bursting.
-But that’s not my point.
-My point is, like last summer, bunnies got into the bean patch.
-Like before, my husband had to hot-wire it with his floppy, galvanized fencing mesh and no more plants got nibbled down to the quick.
+Bunnies did get into the bean patch, as has happened before, but my husband hot-wired it with his floppy, galvanized fencing mesh, thus preventing more plants from getting nibbled down to the quick.

 Eventually I walked away.
-When Paulson came home we told Buster to scram, too.
-The snake was acting appropriately for a snake and it’s not within our realm to quash its reptilian predilections.
-Plus why would we mind its assistance in warding off our bean robbers?
-However, we—well, Paulson—never exhibits this same magnanimity in situations involving that same(?) snake when he finds it thieving in almost the exact same way a little farther down the hill.
+When Paulson came home he told Buster to scram, too.
+The snake was acting appropriately for a snake.
+It wasn’t within Paulson’s realm to quash its reptilian predilections.
+Plus why would he mind it warding off bean robbers?

-In such cases, if Paulson gets there in time, he intervenes instead of looks the other way.
-He grabs his piece of poplar trunk propped against the coop and does everything in his power to thwart the plundering.
-1) If the egg has just gotten snatched, he can poke at the snake, induce it to release its jaws.
-2) If its breakfast has reached the snake’s throat, only the pearly end visible, he’ll bang hard on its swollen head till the yolk and white spew out.
-3) If there’s only a bulge, maybe 8-12 inches down from the head of the snake, he’ll pick it up with his poplar pole and fling it around.
-If needed he’ll even drop it onto the electric wire enclosing the chickens’ run, so that when the head or tail end falls to the ground, zap.
+He never, though, exhibits this same magnanimity toward any snakes plundering farther down the hill where live the hens.
+In such cases, if he happens to be around, he intervenes instead of looks the other way.
+He grabs his piece of poplar trunk he keeps propped against the coop, and 1) if the egg has only seconds ago gotten snatched, he’ll poke at the snake, induce it to release its jaws, or 2) if the food has reached the snake’s throat, all but disappeared, he’ll bang on its swollen head till the yolk and white spew out, or 3) if there’s only a bulge some distance down the gullet, he’ll pole the snake upward and fling it around.
+He’ll even drop it onto the electric wire enclosing the field, so that when the head or tail end falls to the ground, zap.
 The snake always goes rushing off.

 “I probably bruised it,” he commented after a recent encounter, meaning when he brought down the pole on its body.
 He wasn’t rueful, exactly.

-I was there, holding the bucket, some years ago—the time when the snake threw up.
+I was there, holding out a bucket, the time the snake threw up.
 It wouldn’t slide neatly inside.
-Paulson kept flipping it around on his pitchfork (not that pole he keeps handy now), aiming for the bucket, and the snake kept writhing and flinging itself perversely.
+Paulson kept flipping and flinging it, aiming for the bucket, and the snake kept whipping around perversely.
 Suddenly there was runny stuff on his pants and his shoe, already scrambled.

 On the occasions where Paulson fights the snake, everybody loses—it, the hen, us.
-Mostly, though, we’re high enough up the propped ladder to say it’s our ground.
+Mostly, though, we’re the ones high enough up the food chain to claim the ground as ours.
 It’s not just you whose it’s not.
-It’s not anybody else’s who’s encroaching.
+It’s not anybody else’s who’s encroaching, either.
 Which puts us in a terrible state of affairs, or quite rich and glorious, depending on who’s talking.

 Comments